 The Parties have caused this Consortium Agreement to be duly signed by the undersigned authorised representatives in separate signature pages the day and year first above written.
+This Collaboration Agreement may be executed by electronic signature or transmission, or in Adobe Portable Document Format (PDF) sent by electronic mail to each other.
+Signature in the PDF copy or in the electronic copy of this Agreement will be as enforceable as an original.

 [INSERT NAME OF PARTY]